Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Michigan and be a resident of your city or township for at least 30 days before Election Day
+• be a resident of Michigan and of the city or township where you seek to register for 30 days before Election Day

 • not be currently incarcerated after being convicted and sentenced